What is the Lasting Power of Attorney (LPA)

 Here's a step-by-step guide on how you can complete your LPA application.
 You can also refer to the application guide.

-Step 2 Start your discussion with the people you have in mind as Donee(s) and have sufficient time to plan and discuss your LPA decision prior to the appointment.
+Step 1 | Start your discussion with the people you have in mind as Donee(s) and have sufficient time to plan and discuss your LPA decision prior to the appointment. |

-Step 3 Login to Office of the Public Guardian (OPGO) website via Singpass to fill up the application.
-Appoint trusted person(s) as your Donee(s) and Replacement Donee (if applicable) and decide on the type of powers to be given to them.
+Step 2 | Login to Office of the Public Guardian (OPGO) website via Singpass to fill up the application.
+Appoint trusted person(s) as your Donee(s) and Replacement Donee (if applicable) and decide on the type of powers to be given to them. |

-Step 4 After submission, your Donee(s) and Replacement Donee(s) (if any), will be notified.
-Donee(s) and Replacement Donee (if any) will log in to OPGO via Singpass to review your LPA, and accept their appointment.
+Step 3 | After submission, your Donee(s) and Replacement Donee(s) (if any), will be notified.
+Donee(s) and Replacement Donee (if any) will log in to OPGO via Singpass to review your LPA, and accept their appointment. |

-Step 5 On the day of your Great Legacy appointment with Great Eastern, you will have to bring along your mobile phone for a qualified Certificate Issuer to validate your National Digital Identity on the SingPass mobile application.
-Your Donee(s) and Replacement Donee (if any) will not be required to attend this appointment.
+Step 4 | Visit a Certificate Issuer (an accredited medical practitioner, practicing lawyer*, or psychiatrist) to have the LPA certified and you must bring along your mobile phone for a qualified Certificate Issuer to validate your National Digital Identity on the SingPass mobile application.
+Your Donee(s) and Replacement Donee (if any) will not be required to attend this appointment. |

-Your LPA will be registered by OPG if there are no objections raised within a 3- week wait time and you will be notified accordingly.
+Step 5 | Your LPA will be registered by OPG if there are no objections raised within a 3- week wait time and you will be notified accordingly. |

 What is Advance Medical Directive